sbabcoc/Java-Utils/README.md

   * [Recommended Implementation Strategies](#recommended-implementation-strategies) to maximize usability and configurability
     * [Query Collection Example](#query-collection-example)
   * [Registering JDBC Providers](#registering-jdbc-providers) with the **ServiceLoader** facility of **DatabaseUtils**
+* [OSInfo](#osinfo) provides utility methods and abstractions for host operating system features.
+* [VolumeInfo](#volumeinfo) provides methods that parse the output of the 'mount' utility into a mapped collection of volume property records.
 * [PathUtils](#pathutils) provides a method to acquire the next file path in sequence for the specified base name and extension in the indicated target folder.
 * [Params Interface](#params-interface) defines concise methods for the creation of named parameters and parameter maps.
 * [JarUtils](#jarutils) provides methods related to Java JAR files:
   * [Assembling a Classpath String](#assembling-a-classpath-string)
   * [Finding a JAR File Path](#finding-a-jar-file-path)
   * [Extracting the `Premain-Class` Attribute](#extracting-the-premain-class-attribute)

+## ExceptionUnwrapper

+The **ExceptionUnwrapper** class provides methods for extracting the contents of "wrapped" exceptions.

 ## UncheckedThrow